Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-On July 1, 1969, John Lennon was on holiday in Scotland and got involved in a car accident along with his wife Yoko, his son Julian, and Yoko’s daughter, Kyoko.
-He was hospitalised and stayed at this hospital till July 6.
-He would rejoin The Beatles’ sessions on July 9, missing five days of work.
+On July 1, 1969, John Lennon was on holiday in Scotland when he was involved in a car accident along with his wife Yoko, his son Julian, and Yoko’s daughter, Kyoko.
+He was hospitalized on this day and would remain there until July 6, rejoining The Beatles’ sessions on July 9 — missing five days of work.

-On this day, the three other Beatles recorded the backing track of a new George Harrison song, “Here Comes The Sun“.
-The first part of the session saw George teaching the new song to Paul McCartney and Ringo Starr.
+On this day, the three other Beatles recorded the backing track for a new George Harrison composition, “Here Comes The Sun“.
+The session began with George teaching the new song to Paul McCartney and Ringo Starr.

 [George] said, ‘Oh, I’ve got this song.
 It’s like seven-and-a-half time.’
 ‘Yeah, so?’
 You know, he might as well have talked to me in Arabic, you know what I mean?… I had to find some way that I could physically do it and do it every time so it came off on the time.
 That’s one of those Indian tricks.
 I had no way of going, ‘one, two, three, four, five, six, seven…’ It’s not in my brain.
 So as long as I go (demonstrates), ‘OK, that’s seven.
 Got it!’